Protocol Operations

 As a way to limit the extractable value in the case of an attack or exploit of an RToken, the protocol allows the RToken deployer (and governance) to set a limit on how much RToken can be issued.

 The idea is to ensure net issuance for an RToken never exceeds some bounds per unit time (hour).
-Limit can be set as a fixed amount of Rtokens (e.g. 1,000,000 rtokens) and/or as a percentage of the RToken supply (e.g. 5% as default).
+Limit can be set as a fixed amount of RTokens (e.g. 1,000,000 rtokens) and/or as a percentage of the RToken supply (e.g. 5% as default).

 Redemption throttle